Spencer Day: Vagabond and "Till You Come to Me"

 Whereas his first two albums were largely self-distributed, Day's third album, Vagabond in 2009, was co-produced by Spencer and Ben Yonas for Concord Jazz.
-The album peaked at #11 on Billboard's Jazz Albums Chart and stayed in the charts for 47 weeks.
+The album peaked at No. 11 on Billboard's Jazz Albums Chart and stayed in the charts for 47 weeks.

 It featured his single "Till You Come to Me" which he performed on The Late Late Show with Craig Ferguson on September 8, 2009.
-The single ending up peaking at #3 on its Jazz Charts on May 1, 2010.
-The Smooth Jazz Top 20 Countdown ranked "Til You Come to Me" the #1 cut for 2010, the first time a vocalist earned that honor.
+The single ending up peaking at No. 3 on its Jazz Charts on May 1, 2010.
+The Smooth Jazz Top 20 Countdown ranked "Til You Come to Me" the No. 1 cut for 2010, the first time a vocalist earned that honor.

 The song was broadcast often on Easy Listening stations such as New York City's 106.7 Lite FM (WLTW).
 His "Vagabond" tour took him from coast to coast with a few performances in England and Japan.
 The song "Joe" on the album is semi-autobiographical and reflects his growing up.